LTD Company Property Finance

-It might be more difficult - but yes, you can!
-A lot depends on how long your company has been established, how many other owners are involved and what the adverse credit circumstances are.
+We’d clarify as your limited company buy to let mortgage broker that a lot depends on how long your company has been established, how many other owners are involved, and the adverse credit circumstances.

-If any of the following apply, give Revolution Brokers a call - we work with specialist brokers who can extend mortgage offers to applicants with bad credit or who have had liquidity issues in the past.
+If any of the following apply, give Revolution Brokers a call - we work as a specialist limited company buy to let mortgage broker who can extend mortgage offers to applicants with bad credit or who have had liquidity issues in the past.

 - Low credit score

 - CCJs (County Court Judgements)